Selecting samples of galaxies with fewer Fingers-of-God: Introduction

 In this paper, we propose data-driven ways to select samples of galaxies with fewer FoG while minimizing the impact of selection biases.
 We identify the zero-crossing of the power spectrum quadrupole as a faithful marker of FoG abundance\footnote{Related ideas were hinted at in footnote 5 of Ref.~\cite{schmittfull_modeling_2021}.} and use simulations to explain this in terms of changes to interpretable halo occupation distribution (HOD) parameters such as the minimum and maximum mass of halos that host galaxies, satellite fractions, or the velocity bias of centrals or satellites relative to their dark matter halo.
 Our main result in this context is that the scale, $k$, where the quadrupole crosses zero is inversely proportional to the satellite fraction --- cf. figure~\ref{fig:fsat_vs_kcrossing} --- as well as to the velocity dispersion of these galaxies --- cf. figure~\ref{fig:multipole_alpha_dependence}.
 We then suggest using measurements of the quadrupole to select samples of galaxies with fewer FoG.
 As an example of immediate applicability, we explore the connection between the power spectrum quadrupole, galaxy color, and FoG; verifying that red galaxies have stronger FoG~\cite{coilDEEP2GalaxyRedshift2008, mohammadVIMOSPublicExtragalactic2018, hangGalaxyMassAssembly2022, mergulhaoEffectiveFieldTheory2023}, and arguing that they should be discarded from a given sample in order to shift the scale of FoG non-linearity to higher $k$.

-We also explore the possibility of removing galaxies living in regions with strong thermal Sunyaev-Zel'dovich~\cite{sunyaev_observations_1972} or X-ray emission, as this indicates that those galaxies are located in massive halos where the thermal velocities of galaxies are large.
+We also explore the possibility of removing galaxies living in massive halos, where their thermal velocities are large.
+This could be done using ancillary thermal Sunyaev-Zel'dovich~\cite{sunyaev_observations_1972} or X-ray data, which has the advatange of having a clean and largely local selection function.
 We showcase the potential of this approach and emphasize the powerful complementarity between upcoming galaxy redshift surveys and CMB experiments such as the Simons Observatory (SO)~\cite{ade_simons_2019} and CMB-S4~\cite{abazajian_cmb-s4_2016}.

 Though we focus on RSD analyses as the main application of our work, we note that being able to identify galaxy samples with fewer FoG also facilitates reconstructions of the large-scale displacement and velocity fields, with far-reaching benefits including for radial baryon acoustic oscillations (BAO) analyses and kSZ velocity reconstruction.
 Moreover, FoG are typically sourced by satellite galaxies, so samples selected in the ways we propose could help bypass issues to do with miscentering in various applications including tSZ or kSZ stacking.